Oil & Gas IT Services for Dallas-Based Energy Teams

 Yes.
 We help organizations coordinate support across office staff, remote users, field teams, and vendors so access, device, and connectivity issues are handled under one more accountable operating model.

-We review identity controls, privileged access, MFA, and documentation so organizations have better visibility into who has access, why they have it, and how that access is governed over time.
+We review identity controls, privileged access, MFA, remote-access methods, and documentation so organizations have better visibility into who has access, why they have it, and how that access is governed over time.

 Yes.
 ITECS helps teams design recovery strategies tied to operational priorities, shared data, and remote-access realities so backup planning reflects actual business impact.